gleam-lang/awesome-gleam/README.md

 - [tour.gleam.run](https://tour.gleam.run) - Gleam's interactive tour and tutorial.
 - [gleamweekly.com](https://gleamweekly.com/) - A weekly newsletter of handpicked articles and community news.
 - [gloogle.run](https://gloogle.run) - A search engine for the Gleam ecosystem.
+- [dinkelspiel/kirakira](https://github.com/dinkelspiel/kirakira) - A forum made in Gleam for the Gleam community.

 ### Courses